The Controversy Behind Edouard Manet's Olympia

 Édouard Manet was quite fascinated by the works of Titian, so this iconic painting was composed on the basis of Venus of Urbino painted by this Venetian master in 1538.
 The works differ in gestures of the models – Titian’s Venus is practically a godly entity and covers her intimate parts in gentle and restless manner, while Manet’s Olympia does it in order to underline her sexual and economic independence from man.
 The other difference is the presence of the animal, so instead of a dog, Manet painted a black cat, a traditional symbol for women, as well as for sex workers.
 Olympia’s behavior is bold, as she ignores the flowers (a gift from a client) brought by her maid.
 Some scholars proposed that the woman is looking in the direction of the door, as her client arrives unannounced.
 The first art historian to explicitly acknowledge the similarity with the Venus of Urbino was Léonce Bénédite

 Another painting with an influence on Manet was Sleeping Venus from 1510 by Giorgione.
 The one of Francisco Goya, La Maja desnuda from 1800, is also considered as an inspiration.
-There are many artworks which depicted nudity during the 19th century, yet the majority of them depicted a goddess or an odalisque, while Edouard Manet’s Olympia depicts a high-class sex worker waiting for a client.
+There are many paintings which depicted nudity during the 19th century, yet the majority of them featured a goddess or an odalisque, while Edouard Manet’s Olympia depicts a French high-class sex worker waiting for a client.

 The Critical Reception – At the Paris Salon in 1865 and Onward